Three United Nations Plaza: Critical reception

 "If 1 and 2 United Nations Plaza epitomized the utter sleekness of late modernism, 3 United Nations Plaza is the sort of building that cannot but be described by the term post-modern: it looks something like older buildings, it has ornamentation, and it has been designed to blend with rather than to stand aloof from its surroundings," wrote Goldberger in 1987 when it opened.
 Goldberger was pleased with 3 United Nations Plaza, which is the third building in his trio of United Nations Plaza structures, but unlike the first two, "which are sleek abstractions of glass, this new one is a building that blends comfortably into its surroundings."

 Front view of Three United Nations Plaza from across the street at Two United Nations Plaza.

 Tower 3 is a graceful building that is integrated well with the streetscape of the south side of East 44th Street without directly imitating any of the buildings beside it.
 Tower 3 pays particular homage to the Beaux-Arts Apartments next door, the Art Moderne complex of 1930 by Kenneth Murchison and Robert Hood of Hood, Godley & Fouilhoux that is patterned in horizontal stripes of light and dark brown brick.
 Roche has mimicked this by applying horizontal stripes of light and dark granite.
-The stripes do more than tie the new building to the Beaux-Arts. however, they also create an energetic rhythm that serves as a strong visual counterpoint to the cool, distant abstraction of the glass facades across the street.
 The light-colored stone is set slightly in front of the darker granite, giving the building a richer texture and making it look 3-dimensional.

 The windows are framed in metal that has been painted a pale greenish-blue color, tying the building further to the tone of the glass of its predecessors across the street, and the two-story mansard section (which contains 29 small apartments for United Nations personnel) is sheathed in aluminum of the same color.
 There is a small plaza in what would otherwise be a vacant lot to the west of the new building, between it and the Beaux-Arts apartments.
 It is difficult to evaluate the plaza at this point since its furniture and plantings have not yet been fully installed.
 But the decision to extend the row of columns at the building's base off to the side of the tower to become a kind of formal gateway into the plaza is superb -this colonnade partially encloses the plaza and makes it a true outdoor room, not simply a leftover space off the sidewalk.
 The columns are "almost cartoonlike," states Goldberger, who describes the columns further as, "Pieces of granite forming a thin, abstracted version of a classical column have been attached to an inner shaft.

 "They belong to another moment in time, another sculpture, another kind of composition."